kolegm/search-destination/README.md

 /**
  * used google by default.
- * available: google, geonames, wiki
+ * available: google, geonames, wiki (alias to geonames) */
- */
 //searcher.useProvider('wiki');